WTO chief Roberto Azevedo to depart a year early

 Azevedo was a career diplomat, while his predecessors have mostly had political backgrounds.

-(Reporting by Emma Farge and Philip Blenkinsop; additional reporting by Jeff Mason in Washington; Editing by Peter Graff, Hugh Lawson and Lisa Shumaker)
+(Reporting by Emma Farge and Philip Blenkinsop; additional reporting by Jeff Mason in Washington; Editing by Peter Graff, Hugh Lawson, Lisa Shumaker and Richard Chang)